Mayank6106/Chhatrawas/README.md

 # Chatrawas

-An Android application created in HackNITP 2019 event for hostel management.
+An Android application created in HackNITJ 2019 event for hostel management.
-It got the first Position in the event!